How to Separate Business and Personal Finances (Before It Becomes a Problem)

 How do I handle shared expenses (like a home office)?

 If an expense is partially business and partially personal (home internet, cell phone, home office rent), pay it from your personal account and reimburse the business percentage from your business account.
-Document the allocation method.
+Document the allocation method — for a home office, that's typically the square footage of your office divided by the total square footage of your home.

 My spouse and I run the business together.
 How do we separate?